Skip to content

 self.pipeline = nn.ModuleList(pipeline or [])

-def __call__(self, batch_inputs_dict: Dict[str, Any]) -> Dict[str, Any]:
+def __call__(self, batch_inputs_dict: dict[str, Any]) -> dict[str, Any]:

 for layer in self.pipeline: